Dollar Cost Average Your Way to a Successful Retirement

 Did 2008 make you a nervous investor?
 The financial fallout left many investors squeamish about the stock market and many have abandoned from investing all together.
 Are you one of them?
 Inconsistent investment can sabotage your retirement savings efforts.
 There’s a way to avoid that problem: a strategy called Dollar Cost Averaging (DCA).

-By investing equal dollar amounts on a regular monthly basis, you can plan to build wealth in a way you can afford today.
+By investing equal dollar amounts on a regular monthly basis, you can plan to build real wealth in a way you can afford today.

 Dollar Cost Averaging Can Help